Leaf retention: Evergreen.

 Growth rate: Moderate.

-Flowers: Red, bottlebrush shape composed mostly of stamens.
+Flowers: A bottlebrush shape composed mostly of red stamens.

 Fruit: Woody seed capsules.

-Leaves: Green, lance-shaped, leathery, lemon smell when crushed.
+Leaves: Green, lance-shaped, leathery, with a lemon smell when crushed, edible.

 Toxic / Danger: No.